dober-wow/dober-md-html/README.md

    # Odyn Notes
    `

-If --theme auto is used and no metadata exists, the converter stops so the intended theme stays explicit.
+If --theme auto is used and no metadata exists, the converter prints a notice and converts with the default `manaforge` theme.
+Add metadata to opt into a different look per file.

 ## Theme catalogue